svwatson13/Terraform-101/README.md

 ## modules
 Modules allow you to separate concerns of instances

+## 2 Tier Architecture
+This terraform main.tf file creates a 2 tier architecture on AWS  with all the necessary features mentioned above.
+This was also done using modules of each subnet (app/public and db/private).

 ## setting mongo env variable:
 1) create output of db instance private ip
 2) create variable of db instance ip in app tier